redhat-developer-docs/Compass/Compass.md

 >1.
 Containerized.
 Each part (applications, processes, etc) is packaged in its own container.
 This facilitates reproducibility, transparency, and resource isolation.
 >2.
 Dynamically orchestrated.
 Containers are actively scheduled and managed to optimize resource utilization.
 >3.
 Microservices oriented.
 Applications are segmented into microservices.
 This significantly increases oerall agility and maintainability of applications.
+>4.
+Portable.
+While not always necessary, the ability to port your system from one provider or infrastructure to another with little or no effort is a promise of cloud native computing.
+Moving applications must include the more difficult task of moving data; when using microservices, apps and data typically live together.
+Moving data is often the daunting challenge.
+>5.
+Performant.
+The expectation for a cloud native solution should be high performance.
+Fact is, this may be the summum bonum of cloud native computing.
+All of the other facets of this architecture are to achieve this end: speed.
+Speed includes not only application response time, but also includes the speed at which changes and defect fixes are made.

 ## Benefits of Cloud Native Computing